Hyperhomocysteinemia

 vitamin B6, folic acid (vitamin B9), and vitamin B12 can lead to high homocysteine levels.
 Other possible causes of hyperhomocysteinemia include genetics, excessive methionine intake, and other diseases.

 Hyperhomocysteinemia is typically managed with vitamin B6, vitamin B9 and vitamin B12 supplementation.
-Hyperhomocysteinemia is a risk factor for cardiovascular disease; however, supplements of these vitamins may not improve cardiovascular disease outcomes.
+Hyperhomocysteinemia is a risk factor for cardiovascular disease; supplements of these vitamins may slightly reduce stroke outcome but not myocardial infarction, death from any cause or adverse events.

 Signs and symptoms

-Elevated levels of homocysteine have been associated with a number of disease states.
+Elevated levels of homocysteine have been associated with a number of disease states: more than 100 adverse outcomes have been identified.

 Cardiovascular risks

 Elevated homocysteine is a known risk factor for cardiovascular disease as well as thrombosis.
 It has also been shown to be associated with microalbuminuria which is a strong indicator of the risk of future cardiovascular disease and renal dysfunction.
 Homocysteine degrades and inhibits the formation of the three main structural components of arteries: collagen, elastin and proteoglycans.
 In proteins, homocysteine permanently degrades cysteine disulfide bridges and lysine amino acid residues, affecting structure and function.